alaabn/SOA_Microservices_TP/README.md

 ## Technolgies Used

-Ensure you have the following tools and technologies installed before starting the labs:
+Ensure you have the following tools and technologies installed before running the labs:

 - [Docker](https://www.docker.com/)
 - [Node.js](https://nodejs.org/)